 MPS designs factories and industrial buildings in accordance with German standards and, depending on the area, according to local regulations.
-We also supervise local planning, take care of tender procedure and monitor and direct national and international building operations on-site.
+We also supervise local planning, take care of tender procedure as well as monitor and direct building operations on-site all over the world.

 We keep up direct contact to the builder-owners in Germany and guarantee that our German engineers and architects will be constantly present on the building-site and that they will take great care in dealing with the technical and organisational issues involved in the projects.

 Our core competences are: individual advice, project support, supervisory services, short planning times and rapid project completion, a relationship of trust with the client with geographical proximity and thorough preliminary planning in Germany.

 Together we can carry out projects that will fulfil your specific wishes and technical requirements.

 The choice of location is vitally important for the construction of a new industrial building.
 Numerous factors need to be considered: ground conditions, topography, infrastructure, building regulations, possible future expansion etc. For this we support the client with a clearly targeted analysis and flexible evaluation systems, which are valuable tools for decision-making.